 Two examples of this include the current cranberry glut that is occurring across the country, or the situation last summer when meat piled up in U.S. warehouses.
 When the market is saturated with a particular product, even if shelf-stable, a donation effort can be a great strategy, rather than sitting and waiting for favorable market dynamics.
 Within the hunger relief community, there is a push to increase access to value-added processing to significantly extend the shelf life of perishable products, which will enable these organizations to accept higher volumes of fresh product.

-#4: The quantity is too low to peak buyer interest.
+#4: The quantity is too low to pique buyer interest.

 The final scenario we’ll highlight is situations in which low quantities of products are available for sale.
 Many companies struggle to generate secondary market demand for low quantities (e.g., 50-500 lbs, 5-50 cases, etc.) of various surplus products they’ve accumulated.
 These volumes might equate to less than a half-pallet of product, which can often make the unit economics of logistics unfavorable.